OguzhanCOG/NeuralFusionII/README.md

 # NeuralFusion™ II: Model Card
-NeuralFusion™ II is a custom hybrid transformer-based, multimodal LLM model, designed for enthusiasts.
+NeuralFusion™ II is a custom hybrid transformer-based, multimodal LLM model, designed from scratch, for enthusiasts.

 Not to be confused with https://github.com/weders/NeuralFusion.